MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ### QnA Maker Recognizer

-[QnAMaker.ai][18] is one of the [Azure cognitive services][19] that enables you to create rich question-answer pairs from existing content - documents, urls, pdfs etc. You can use the QnA Maker recognizer to integrate with the service.
+[QnAMaker.ai][18] is one of the [Microsoft Cognitive Services][19] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
+You can use the QnA Maker recognizer to integrate with the service.

 > [!NOTE]
 > QnA Maker Recognizer will emit a `QnAMatch`event which you can handle with an `OnQnAMatch` trigger.